In-patient luxury rehab center in Thailand

 Disorganized speech refers to communication that is difficult to understand.
 People with this symptom experience difficulty concentrating and maintaining their train of thought, which affects the way they speak.

 This symptom doesn’t have specific physical effects other than those linked to stress.
-Problems with communication can be stressful.
-Unresolved stress can jeopardize sleep and energy levels.
+Problems with communication tend to be stressful.
+Unresolved stress jeopardizes sleep and energy levels.

 4. Odd or strange behavior